Thursday, December 23, 2010

 God is thought to be by most, a supernatural force and therefore not bound by the limits of reason and logic.
 Since God is known to be all merciful and powerful, the result we see in reality leads many to question why bad things happen to good people.
 Why would God allow the earthquake in Haiti to happen?
 It killed hundreds of thousands of families and shattered their homes.
 It made an entire country suffer.
 Using Epicurus’s logic, we wonder if whether God is willing to prevent these things, but is unable, or if God was able to prevent them, but not willing.
-If he was both willing and able, why did the earthquake happen in the first place, killing all ages of people both believers in God and non-believers equally?
+If he was both willing and able, why did the earthquake happen in the first place, killing all ages of both believers in God and non-believers equally?
 Many answer this question by thinking of good and evil as a construct, not a supernatural force, as we see it in John Hick’s soul making theodicy, which claims evil is good to an individual’s building of character and the spirit’s wholeness.
-We also see it in Anton LeVey’s ideas, founder of the Church of Satan, who thinks of destruction and suffering to be considered part of the process of existence and should not be linked to evil.
+We also see it in Anton LeVey’s ideas, founder of the Church of Satan, who considers destruction and suffering to be part of the process of existence but not linked to evil.

-When we turn the argument around from wondering how evil can be seen as a good thing to why evil would even exist in and between humans and in minorities in particular in the first place; when the building of character and spiritual growth can be the result of some other super-natural force that didn’t require us to go through suffering (considering God is all powerful), God is capable of creating us in any way that God wants.
+When we turn the argument around from wondering how evil can be seen as a good thing to why evil would even exist in and between humans, and in minorities in particular, in the first place; when the building of character and spiritual growth can be the result of some other super-natural force that didn’t require us to go through suffering (considering God is all powerful), God is capable of creating us in any way that God wants.
 So why not create a world with fewer rainy days?
 Theodicy at the Margins is a comforter to those who suffer and wonder why.

-The reason behind our stress with evil relates to our fear of it.
+One reason behind the stress with evil relates to the fear of it.
 It is fear that drives us to become silenced in the presence of evil.
 Fear is what starves us, sickens us, and kills us.
 It is with evil in others that we see fear in ourselves.
-The reason behind all these problems is evil, but the reason to why these problems still persist in our lives is from the fear we hold of evil.
+Although the reason behind these problems is evil, the reason to why these problems still persist in our lives is from the fear we hold of evil.
 We all experience this in alarmingly different ways.
-The Florentine writer, Niccolò Machiavelli advised politicians in the sixteenth century "...it is far safer to be feared than loved."
-How else could have individuals like Adolph Hitler and Sadam Husain stayed for so long and succeeded in hurting millions?
-Why else do we still see rape crimes committed in countless numbers in societies world-wide today?
+The Florentine writer, Niccolò Machiavelli advised politicians in the sixteenth century "...It is far safer to be feared than loved."
+How else could have individuals like Adolph Hitler and Saddam Hussain stayed in power for so long and succeeded in hurting millions?
+Why else do we still see rape crimes committed in countless numbers in societies around the world today?

-I chose this topic for my argument, because Theodicy at the Margins is unique within its kind and is most certainly not a fan of the global approach to solving the problem of evil.
-It leaves a trail for the marginalized and the oppressed in society that are under the hands of dominant groups or authority.
+I chose this topic for my argument because Theodicy at the Margins is unique within its kind and is most certainly not a fan of the global approach to solving the problem of evil.
+The article leaves a trail for the marginalized and the oppressed in society that are under the hands of dominant groups or authority.
 Feminist Theology and any other spiritual belief or religion can be associated in Theodicy at the Margins.
 Unlike other theodicies that focus on the experience of suffering through the problem of evil, Theodicy at the Margins, looks into the problem of evil through the sufferer’s eyes.
 Its theoretical shift moves to particular topics such as women or the poor, and is more concrete on issues of domestic abuse, violence, and economic exploitation.
 These changes result in a theological shift by localizing the problem of evil, such as making it more personal.
 Just because we all suffer together, does not mean we all feel it the same way.
 Theodicy at the Margins’ Theology can be described as this: the importance of protecting and empowering the weak, because God’s preferential likeness leans towards the poor and the venerable.

 Suffering, according to Theodicy at the Margins, comes in multiple faces like abuse or violence and enters your life in different forms, whether in gender or authority.
 It looks at the problem from the individual’s perspective and emotions; it faces cruelty as it is, raw and unfair.
 It refuses to take pictures of it walking down the runway of life.
 It tries to work through the problem, not to find a solution, but to help the individual overcome that suffering and find the gold at the end of the rainbow: Freedom.
 Theodicy at the margins, signifies the marginalized in society, those who are weak and oppressed in the hands of a higher power, it is about those who experience pain in an oppressed framework, those who feel hopelessness in a minority background, those minorities that include women, ethnic groups, the poor, disabled, or any human being suffering from an act of unjust cruelty.
 That is what Theodicy at the margins can be defined as: an attempt to solve the problem of evil in the lenses of an oppressed individual labeled as a minority.

 So why do so many people inflict acts of evil when others are trying just as hard to eliminate it?
 When an individual or group is labeled as bad or evil, it creates a desire or justification to punish or inflict pain on that person(s) in or related to a group.
 It also works as a switch that turns our feelings off.
-Most of us do not carry empathy towards our enemies and therefore what we do to them, does not cause any remorse on our part.
+Most of us do not carry empathy towards our enemies and therefore what we do to them may not cause any remorse on our part.
 Whether you live in a culture that sees evil as an abstract being or an out-of-harmony state of mind, violence and oppression will always be the result, when evil is present.
 This explains the capability of the Holocaust, where people were able to do things to minorities they wouldn’t normally do.
 According to Rosenberg, the root of all violence is from evil, and by eliminating evil, we eliminate violence.

 There is obviously no rule in Islam that agrees upon slicing someone’s nose and ears off for running away, because Islam bans violence and abuse in the first place.
 Here we can see clearly that oppression as violence (defined earlier by Serene Jones) plays the main role.
 She was not capable of even helping herself.
-Even the mother-in-law having been a female herself was the one who held Aisha down, while she received her “punishment”.
+Even the mother-in-law having been a female herself was the one who held Aisha down, while she received her “punishment.”
 In the case of Aisha being an oppressed female Muslim, where can she search within her religion to find the comfort she is looking for?
 Digging back to the very beginning, Theodicy at the Margins’ resources in the issue of women’s oppression under the religion of Islam, can be related to two aspects: what was verified in the Holy Quran, and stories of how Prophet Mohamed treated women.

 When Democracy was first established in Greece, Greek women were still denied from even the basic human rights.
 Islam (Derived from the word Peace) leaving no one out, gave both genders their independent rights, something that was surprisingly not found in Europe 1400 years ago.
 The Islamic faith demands women to be treated with honor, respect, and justice.
 It refuses oppression of any kind.
 Verse (4:19) in the Quran asks women to be treated with kindness.
+Islam also condemned slavery in the region, and the prophet wanted to abolish the practice.

 The Quran verse in the beginning of the paragraph qualifies both women and men to believe in and worship God.
 They are also equal in terms of reward for obedience and punishment for disobedience in both this life and the after.
 No double standards allowed!
 For example, if a male is caught stealing, his right hand will be cut off as punishment, and the same applies to females.
 Religious duties, moral obligations, and personal honor are all equally distributed to both genders.
 A man who respects and honors a woman justly and freely, possesses a righteous character.
 The Prophet of Allah said: “The most complete believer is the best in character, and the best of you is the best to his womenfolk.”

 Muslim scholars agree that the word “Muslim” can refer to both male and female.
 Thus, rights of education, freedom of speech, and anything mentioned in the religious books are not enclosed for males alone.
 Muslim women have the right to accept or decline marriage; they also have the right to seek divorce when necessary (a trait that was non-existent in pre-Islamic Arabia or the west in the past).
 Married working women have the right to contribute in the household expenses with the money that they make or they can keep it for themselves.
-Does that mean I am going to have my husband work all day while I sit and sip lemonade?
-Of course!
-It is my right to do so, but on a serious note, if Aisha were to practice her religious beliefs, she would have been free a long time ago.
+Does that mean I am going to have my partner work all day while I sit and sip lemonade?
+I suppose it is my right to do so, but on a serious note, if Aisha were to practice her religious beliefs, she would have been free a long time ago.
 Sadly if her husband had this practiced as well, Aisha would not be in the situation that she is in today.

 “Paradise is at the feet of the mother,” a phrase told by the prophet; was heard endlessly in my household.
 My mother would always say it with pride, as if she knew that the reason the Prophet stressed it was because the greatness of a nation depends upon the greatness of its mothers, something that Muslim families teach their children.
 The Holy Prophet used to stand up for respect, when his daughter Fatima came to visit him.
 He also helped his wives with the domestic chores of cooking and cleaning, offering a helping hand without degradation attached.
 He thus shows us by his examples, how mothers, daughters and wives (being women in general) should be respected.
 The following was recorded from the last sermon of the Prophet Mohammed, "Treat your women well and be kind to them for they are your partners and committed helpers."